lunovian/Satellite-Inferno-Detector/README.md

 # Satellite Inferno Detector

-A project for detecting wildfires and infernos from satellite imagery using YOLO-based object detection models.
+A deep learning project for detecting wildfires and infernos from satellite imagery using YOLO-based object detection models.

 ## Overview